itsIpN/express_bug_tracker/README.md

 There are no full day classes during project weeks, but we expect you to be working on your project from at least **5:30PM - 9:45PM CST (Tues/Wed)** and at least **9AM - 5PM CST (Sat)** during class days and be available during that time for TA hours or any meetings with instructors as needed.
 You are STILL required to show up to Outcomes during project weeks.

 We also will take attendance during project week, as follows:
+  - **Friday June 11th**: Project Proposals due 7pm CST (see below for more info on this).

-  - **Saturday, June 12th**: You're required to meet up with your instructor at whatever time you schedule to approve your project idea.
+  - **Saturday, June 12th**: You're required to meet up with your squad leader at 1:30pm CST and get approved for your project idea.
   - **Daily (Each Class Day)**: Your attendance will be taken during **STANDUP meetings starting Tuesday 15th**.
   - **Tuesday, June 29th**: Project presentation day!
 You're required to be in the class zoom starting at 5:30 PM CST

 _Failure to make an attendance check will result in an unexcused absence for both morning or/and afternoon for that day_.

-## Meetings with instructors

-You will meet with an instructor to get your app idea approved.
-Be sure to write out what features you will need to build in order to meet MVP and some stretch goal ideas.
-See proposal requirements below.

 ## Technical Requirements
 For this project, you will be making a full CRUD app using the technologies outlined below.
 When thinking of an app idea, try to frame the project in terms of trying to solve a "problem" and think about the purpose of the app, who would use it, etc. The problem doesn't have to be anything intense and can be something small and simple!
 For example: